Keeping up to date

 Most researchers are used to looking through bibliographies of books and articles to see which references the author(s) has consulted for their research.
 However, that takes you backwards in time.
 Did you know you can also bring your search forwards in time with citation searching?
 In other words, finding out which papers or books have cited the work of interest to you since it was published.
 You can do this in various ways:

-• Proquest databases - click on the Cited by link under any reference of interest
+- Various databases - look for a Cited by link (or similar) under any reference of interest

 Using social media